How to Make Log Railings for Your Rustic Cabin Stairway

 Clearing Land: Make Use of All Those Trees

-When we built our cabin, we first had to clear our wooded lot of all the trees for the building site.
+When we built our cabin, we first had to clear our wooded lot of all the trees on the building site.
 We had lots and lots of pine trees to make use of.
 We also had to make a stair railing going up to our loft.
-These two issues came together in the form that we were going to build our own log railings.
+These two issues came together when we decided to build our own log railings.
 However, this was no small task!

 Before starting the actual process of putting together the railing, we cut all of our spindles to size and tooled the ends with the tenon cutters.
-To determine the size we calculated how far the bottom rail would be off the ground, the width of the rails, and the building code requirement.
+To determine the size, we calculated how far the bottom rail would be off the ground, the width of the rails, and the building-code requirements.

 When we brought the rails back in we inserted the spindles in the same order.
 This is important because the spindles all varied in width, by just a little, and could mess up the spacing if they were switched around.
 We had to put straps around the rail section to hold it in place because we weren't ready to secure it with screws until we knew how everything was going to fit between the wall and the log post.

 Now we inserted one end of the rail section into the two holes in the wall.
-The whole section had a little give because is wasn't fully secure yet so we could fit it into the holes easily.
-Next we inserted the other end into the log post putting wood glue under the post.
+The whole section had a little give because it wasn't fully secure yet so we could fit it into the holes easily.
+Next, we inserted the other end into the log post, putting wood glue under the post.
 We picked larger pine trees for our posts and opted to skin the bark for a unique look.
 Once we had the whole section in place, we secured the whole thing with screws and nails.